junjie/JJPluralForm/README.md

 to the English version of `Localizable.strings` file would specify that the English localization file uses plural rule number 1, which has 2 forms: 1) is one, and 2) everything else.

+A convenience macro `kJJPluralFormRule` is defined in `JJPluralForm.h`, which macro can be used to obtain the plural rule as defined in your `Localizable.strings`.
+Since this macro returns a string, you'd need to convert this to an integer with `[kJJPluralFormRule integerValue]` when passing the rule to `JJPluralForm`.

+### Setting a Default Plural Rule (2.0)

+Starting from `JJPluralForm` 2.0, you can configure `JJPluralForm` with a default plural rule with:

+    [JJPluralForm setPluralRule:[kJJPluralFormRule integerValue]];

+This allows you to use the new method `+pluralStringForNumber:withPluralForms:` without specifying the plural rule each time you need to localize a string.

+### Localizing a Phrase

-To localize a phrase such as 'N day(s)', provide all plural forms in the `Localizable.strings` file in the order as listed in `JJPluralForm.h`, separated by semi-colons:
+To localize a phrase such as 'N day(s)', provide all plural forms in the `Localizable.strings` file in the order as listed in `JJPluralForm.h`, separated by semicolons:

     "N_DAYS_PLURAL_STRING" =
     "%@ day;%@ days";

-To obtain the correct plural form 'N day(s)' expression, use:
+To obtain the correct plural form for the 'N day(s)' expression, use either:

-    [[JJPluralForm sharedManager] pluralStringForNumber:N
+    [JJPluralForm pluralStringForNumber:N
     					withPluralForms:NSLocalizedString(@"N_DAYS_PLURAL_STRING", @"")
 						usingPluralRule:[kJJPluralFormRule integerValue]
 						localizeNumeral:YES];

 where `N` is the qualifying number.
-If you'd like the numbers in the returned string to be localized in the current region format, pass YES to localizeNumeral.
+If you'd like the numbers in the returned string to be localized in the current region format, pass `YES` to localizeNumeral.
+This primarily affects locales using a different set of numeral symbols such as Arabic.

+If you've earlier configured a default plural rule with `+setPluralRule:`, you can use the shorter method to obtain the correct plural form without having to specify the plural rule each time:

+    [JJPluralForm pluralStringForNumber:N
+    					withPluralForms:NSLocalizedString(@"N_DAYS_PLURAL_STRING", @"")];

+### Using a Custom Separator (2.0)

+By default, `JJPluralForm` uses semicolons to separate plural forms.
+New in 2.0, you can specify a custom separator.
+For example, if `N_DAYS_PLURAL_STRING` is separated by pipe character (`|`), i.e. `%@ day|%@ days`, you can use this method to obtain the correct plural form:

+    [JJPluralForm pluralStringForNumber:N
+    					withPluralForms:NSLocalizedString(@"N_DAYS_PLURAL_STRING", @"")
+	    					separatedBy:@"|"
+						usingPluralRule:[kJJPluralFormRule integerValue]
+						localizeNumeral:YES];

+## CocoaPods

+    pod 'JJPluralForm', '~> 2.0'

 ## Downloading the code